Supplementary material for:

 In this paper there are two figures with series of stills that are

 selected from movies.
-The movie from Figure 4 and its color codebar are shown below.
+One movie and its color codebar are shown below.

-The movie from Figure 5 and some additional similar ones are shown below.
+The movie from the last figure and some additional similar ones are shown below.

-The images shown in Figure 6 are .png files made from the WebGL ones.
+The images are .png files made from the WebGL ones.

 In the figure below clicking on the images will bring up the WebGL versions